mozilla/releases-comm-central/docs/telemetry/index.md

-# Notes on telemetry in Thunderbird
+# Notes on Glean/Telemetry in Thunderbird

 ## Hooking into the build process

-The comm-central probe definitions in this directory (`Events.yaml`, `Scalars.yaml` and `Histograms.json`) are used _in addition_ to
+The comm-central definitions in `comm/mail/metrics.yaml`, `comm/mail/pings.yaml` and `comm/mail/tags.yaml` are used _in addition_ to
-their mozilla-central counterparts (in `toolkit/components/telemetry/`).
+their mozilla-central counterparts..

 As part of the mozilla-central telemetry build process, scripts are used to generate the C++ files which define the probe registry (enums, string tables etc).

-Because of this code generation, the extra comm-central probe definitions need to be included when the mozilla-central telemetry is built.
+Because of this code generation, the extra comm-central probe definitions need to be included when the mozilla-central Glean is built.

-This is done by setting `MOZ_TELEMETRY_EXTRA_*` config values.
+This is done by setting `MOZ_GLEAN_EXTRA_*` config values.
 You can see these in `comm/mail/moz.configure`.
-These config values are used by `toolkit/components/telemetry/moz.build` (mozilla-central) to pass the extra probe definitions to the code generation scripts.
+These config values are used by `toolkit/components/glean/moz.build` (mozilla-central) to pass the extra probe definitions to the code generation scripts.